cbruegg/immutability-demo/README.md

 The majority of boilerplate in _Option 1_ stems from the implementation of entity classes.
 Maintaining the implementations of many getters, setters, `equals`, `hashCode`, etc. is time-consuming and error-prone.
 It can be easily automated using code-generation.
 It's worth nothing that this step doesn't involve any dangerous bytecode rewriting.
 Instead, this approach relies on annotation processing: We add an annotation to a Java class and an annotation processor will generate more Java code based on the class contents that is then compiled alongside with the manually-written code.
 There is no magic involved.

-As can be seen in the `Entities.java`, the boilerplate is now considerably smaller.
+As can be seen in the `Entities.java` in the package `autolens`, the boilerplate is now considerably smaller.
 This is achieved using [Google AutoValue](https://github.com/google/auto/tree/master/value) plus the [With Extension](https://github.com/gabrielittner/auto-value-with) that generates the immutable equivalent of setters for us.
 We get concrete implementations including `equals`, `hashCode` and `toString` for free.
 The respective `Main.java` does not look very different from the previous version.
 This also demonstrates that if for some reason AutoValue should not be used anymore, it is easy to replace with manual implementations without breaking use-sites.

 _Sidenote_: There is an [AutoValue extension](https://github.com/evant/auto-value-lens) to automatically generate lenses.
 Unfortunately it is slightly outdated and causes a compilation error, but fixing it would be very straightforward.